 Take this first step to Volunteering by filling out our online registration form with your details and your interests and we will provide you with opportunities that will meet your interests.
 Or arrange a one-to-one meeting for close advice.
-During covid restrictions, this will be done virtually or on the phone.
+We are now offering meetings via Zoom.

 From young people to senior citizens; from people in unskilled jobs to professional people; from the highly paid to the unemployed; from the able-bodied to people with disabilities.
 Everyone has something to offer.

 - Add variety to your day

 - Make a difference to something you care about

 Studies show that people who volunteer regularly are likely to enjoy better health and even live longer!

 Perhaps the chief reward is in finding satisfaction in doing something worthwhile.